And for some common questions...

 4. Have you tested inside a wind tunnel?

 Another automatic question...Industry marketing has conditioned the public to ask this question.
 So when we asked to test in the San Diego low speed tunnel, we were surprised to find that the protocol used for testing wheeled vehicles inside wind tunnels could not actually reflect a real world road condition for a bicycle.
-We then invented a better approach for wind tunnel testing of wheeled vehicles, which SPECIALIZED has recently publicly announced that they may actually employ in their new tunnel by using a treadmill.
+We then invented a better approach for wind tunnel testing of wheeled vehicles, which measures the actual power being dissipated in drag on the vehicle, rather than simply measuring drag forces.
 (See our wind tunnel patent explanation.)

 5. How many watts are saved?